Riverside Premises Liability Lawyers

-If you have your Smartphone with you, take photographs and video of the scene.
+If you have your smart-phone with you, take photographs and video of the scene.
 Show the entire area and photograph the dangerous conditions that led to your injuries.
 You should also take photos of your injuries and continue taking photographs as you heal.
 Write down everything you remember about the incident and keep a journal documenting your day-to-day struggles since the incident.

 It is also advisable to seek medical attention as soon as possible.
 Receiving early diagnosis and treatment will increase your chances of having a full recovery.
 Your medical records can also serve as documentation of the injuries you suffered and the treatment you received.

-What is Your Riverside Claim Worth?
+What is Your Riverside, CA Claim Worth?

 Individuals who have suffered a serious injury that required hospitalization, surgery and time away from work will receive a larger settlement than those who were not injured or required minimal medical attention.
-However, the value of your claim does not end with your medical bills.
+However, your medical bills are only a fraction of what your claim is worth.

 In egregious cases, the at-fault party may even have to pay punitive damages.
 Make sure you understand the potential value of your claim before accepting a settlement.
-Do not rush into a settlement before you have talked about your case with an experienced Riverside personal injury lawyer.
+Do not rush into a settlement from insurance companies before you have talked about your case with your attorney.